GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::

 :::{dropdown} Why are the time series irregularly spaced in time?
 Landsat satellites do not observe all of Australia at the same time.
 The dates of satellite observations are dependent on the date that the satellite observed that waterbody.
 Landsat satellites take 16 days to collect data across all of Australia, with different locations being collected on different days within that 16 days.
 This means that the date stamps of each time series are not common across all waterbodies.
+DEA Waterbodies contains data from all available Landsat satellites.
 :::

 :::{dropdown} What are the two different time series provided for each waterbody?
 Within the DEA Waterbodies web service, there are two time series provided for each waterbody, which can be seen in the legend panel on the left hand side once a waterbody has been selected, and the time series expanded:

-* 'Percentage of total surface area observed as wet': the percentage of the total surface area of the waterbody that has been classified as 'wet' for each time step.
+* Pc Wet: 'Percentage of total surface area observed as wet'.
+The percentage of the total surface area of the waterbody that has been classified as 'wet' for each time step.
 (Note: this is not a volume)
-* 'Wet Pixel Count': the total number of pixels that have been classified as 'wet' for each time step.
+* Px Wet:'Wet Pixel Count'.
+The total number of pixels that have been classified as 'wet' for each time step.
 This value is useful if you need to calculate an area of wet pixels.
 Each pixel is 30 metres by 30 metres.
 :::

 ### About the mapped waterbodies